SEO content is all about the audience.

 - Analyze your own data/metrics and post your findings.

-Ready to Rock SEO Content in 2019?
+Ready to Rock SEO Content?

 When you hone in on what your audience needs and wants from your content, the benefits will be gigantic.